 Hanoi, the capital of Vietnam has been one of the most visited backpacking destinations since several decades ago.
 If historic attractions do not impress you, the street foods will definitely do the trick.
 In fact, Hanoi has the one thing backpackers wanted the most – the atmosphere.
 So today, we’ll take a deeper look at everything you know to plan your 2 days in Hanoi itinerary.

 First of all, I’d like to say that I recommend staying for more than 2 days in Hanoi.
 Why?
 Because there are a lot of attractions and things to do around the lovely but hectic city, that you’ll need more time to explore them all.
-We’ll talk more on that later on.
+We’ll talk more about that later on.

 But I understand that sometimes plans don’t go as we wanted.
 Whether you’re visiting Hanoi as a transit point to other cities or towns, or even to other countries like Cambodia and Laos, this post will be useful for your trip planning.

-I’ll include the things to do in Hanoi, street foods you should try and also some safety tips for getting around Hanoi city.
+I’ll include the things to do in Hanoi, street foods you should try, and also some safety tips for getting around Hanoi city.
 Guess I’ve been talking too much, huh?

 Let’s dive into this 2 Days in Hanoi Itinerary!

-Best Time to Visit Hanoi?
+What’s The Best Time to Visit Hanoi?

 Hanoi can be visited all year round, no matter what the season is.
 But if you’d like me to suggest, I would say January and February is the best time to visit Hanoi.